Family of Briton ‘captured by Russians in Ukraine’ want PoW rules to be applied

 Mr Pinner spoke of his fear of capture in January, telling the Mail on Sunday: “I fear for my life.
 The Russians will treat us differently if we are captured because we are British.
 This is always on my mind, that I will be captured.”

-Mr Aslin, originally from Nottinghamshire, had been defending Mariupol with his unit during heavy fighting in recent weeks before having to surrender after 48 days.
+Mr Aslin, originally from Nottinghamshire, had been defending Mariupol with his unit during heavy fighting in recent weeks before having to surrender after 48 days due to a lack of food and ammunition.

-“We have no food and no ammunition,” a post on his Twitter account, which was being run by a friend while he was fighting with the Ukrainian marines, read.

-Mr Aslin’s grandmother told the PA news agency that a video on Russian television showing him saying Ukraine was not making “the right decisions” was “propaganda”.

 The Telegraph reported Mr Aslin enlisted in the Ukrainian army in 2018 and that he had previously fought against the so-called Islamic State in Syria.